emillub/IT1901_Informatikk_Prosjektarbeid/docs/ReadMeRestapi.md

 ## Introduction

 By release 3 the intentions of this module has changed and now revolves around hosting a server, handeling HTTP messages and managing the storage of user data.
-Data is stored in "Library.json," located in the "bookapp/restAPI/src/main/resources" directory while our server is hosted using springboot from the BookappModelApplication-file.
+Data is stored in "Library.json," located in the "bookapp/restAPI/src/main/resources" directory while our server is hosted using springboot from the ApiApplication-file.

 ## Technologies Used

 We have implemented our own restAPI to handle incomming client HTTP messages.
 We use the following:
 * Jackson Library; the Jackson library converts objects from the core module into JSON format, which is then written to a file.
 * Spring; this module has a dependency to org.springframework.boot which allows us to host a server on our local network.
 This is necessary to transmitt HTTP messages and essential if we want our application to work remotely.
 * HTTP message responses; we have made HTTP responses for Get, Put, Post and Delete methods.
-All are defined in [BookappModelController](bookapp\restapi\src\main\java\bookapp\restapi\BookappModelController.java)
+All are defined in [ApiController](bookapp\restapi\src\main\java\bookapp\restapi\ApiController.java)

 ## Functionality